 2. He is holding a summit on family issues including contraception, divorce and gay unions.

-- He is welcoming 19 new cardinals into the group from the poorest places on earth including Haiti, Burkina Faso and Ivory Coast.
+3. He is welcoming 19 new cardinals into the group from the poorest places on earth including Haiti and Africa particularly, Burkina Faso and Ivory Coast.

-- He is the first pope to be on the cover of rock music’s Rolling Stone Magazine.
+4. He is the first pope to be on the cover of rock music’s Rolling Stone Magazine.
+(ABC News).

-- He calls for broader opportunities for females in the church, making decisions and holding responsibilities.
+9. He calls for broader opportunities for females in the church, making decisions and holding responsibilities.
 He emphasizes women’s support with the weak and unprotected.
 (ABC News)

-- He proposes communion is not to separate it is for the hungry, for those who are not whole so that they can become whole.
+10. He proposes communion is not to separate it is for the hungry, for those who are not whole so that they can become whole.
+(Official Vatican Network)

+Pope Francis' first year has proven that he is not a bully pope but one who is committed to helping and supporting all people across the world.
 Pope Francis’ first year as leader of over 1 billion Roman Catholics around the world can best be summed in his own reply in an interview, “Who am I to judge.”
 (ABC News)